frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/regional/india/setup-e-invoicing.md

 <!-- add-breadcrumbs -->
 # E Invoicing under GST

-E Invoicing has been introduced to standardized the invoicing process.
-All ERPs and softwares has to accommodate to the invoice format defined by GSTN.
-It also provide a level of automation in filling GSTR reports.
+E-Invoicing has been introduced to standardize the invoicing process.
+All ERPs and software have to accommodate the invoice format defined by GSTN.
+It also provides a level of automation in filling GSTR reports.

-Under the new e-invoicing system, businesses with turnover higher than 100Cr are supposed to get all business to business (B2B) invoices electronically authenticated with GSTN by generating unique Invoice Referece Number (IRN).
+Under the new e-invoicing system, businesses with turnover higher than 100Cr are supposed to get all business to business (B2B) invoices electronically authenticated with GSTN by generating a unique Invoice Reference Number (IRN).

-To help automate the E Invoicing process, we have integrated ERPNext with a GST Suvidha Provider (GSP) so you can easily authenticate ERPNext Sales Invoices with GSTN.
+To help automate the E-Invoicing process, we have integrated ERPNext with a GST Suvidha Provider (GSP) so you can easily authenticate ERPNext Sales Invoices with GSTN.

 ## Prerequisites

-- You must have a registered account on E Invoice [portal](https://einvoice1.gst.gov.in/)
+- You must have a registered account on E-Invoice [portal](https://einvoice1.gst.gov.in/)
 - GST Accounts must be set in the **GST Settings** DocType.

 ## Setting up

 ### Getting Credentials

-1. Login into E Invoice [portal](https://einvoice1.gst.gov.in/) with your username & password.
+1. Login into E-Invoice [portal](https://einvoice1.gst.gov.in/) with your username & password.
 1. Click on **API registration** on the sidebar.
 1. Click on **User Credentials** from the expanded list.
 1. Click on **Create API User**.